-Alireza Salami is currently a group leader at Wallenberg Center for Molecular Medicine (WCMM) and a Senior Researcher at the Aging Research Center (ARC).
-He completed his PhD in computational neuroscience in 2012 at Umeå University where he implemented various multivariate and multimodal techniques to address questions related to structural and functional brain changes in normal aging.
+Alireza Salami is currently a group leader at Wallenberg Center for Molecular Medicine (WCMM) and a researcher at the Aging Research Center (ARC).
+He completed his PhD in computational neuroscience in 2012 at Umeå University where he implemented various multivariate and multimodal techniques to address questions related to structural and functional brain changes in normal ageing.

 Salami, A., Garrett, D., Wåhlin, A., Rieckmann, A., Papenberg, G., Karalija, N., Jonasson, L., Andersson, M., Karalija, N., Axelsson, J., Johansson, J., Riklund, K., Lövden, M., Lindenberger, U., Bäckman, L., Nyberg, L. (In press).
 Dopamine D2/3 binding potential modulates neural signatures of working memory in a load-dependent fashion, Journal of Neuroscience.

 Salami, A., Avelar-Pereira, B., Garzón, B., Sitnikov, R., Kalpouzos, G. (2018) Functional coherence of striatal resting-state networks is modulated by striatal iron content.
 NeuroImage 183, 495-503.

 Salami, A., Rieckmann, A., Andersson, M., Wåhlin, A., Karalija, N., Lövden, M., Lindenberger, U., Bäckman, L., Nyberg, L. (2018) Neurocognitive Profiles of older adults with working-memory dysfunction.
 Cerebral Cortex 28.7, 2525-2539.